GuanceCloud/guance-docs/docs/en/monitoring/bot-obs/cloudfee-instance.md

 ```

 ## View Events
- Based on the Guance Cloud intelligence algorithm, the intelligent inspection will look for abnormalities in cloud asset costs and budget indicators, such as cloud asset costs suddenly occurring abnormally.
+ Based on the Guance intelligence algorithm, the intelligent inspection will look for abnormalities in cloud asset costs and budget indicators, such as cloud asset costs suddenly occurring abnormally.
 For abnormal cases, Smart Inspection will generate corresponding events.
 Under the operation menu on the right side of the Smart Inspection list, click the "View Related Events" button to view the corresponding abnormal events.

 ![image](../img/cloudfee_instacne04.png)